ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

-The fundamentals of Python packaging together with the packaging style guidelines that apply to PyAnsys projects are collected in :ref:`Packaging Style` chapter.
+The fundamentals of Python packaging together with the packaging style guidelines that apply to PyAnsys projects are collected in the :ref:`Packaging style` section.

-Specifying Dependencies
+Specifying dependencies
 -----------------------
-It is common to take advantage of third party libraries in order to simplify source code.
+It is common to take advantage of third party libraries to simplify source code.
 The formal way of doing so is by specifying these third party libraries as dependencies.
-There are two types of dependencies: :ref:`Required Dependencies` and :ref:`Optional Dependencies`.
+There are two types of dependencies: :ref:`Required dependencies` and :ref:`Optional dependencies`.

-Required Dependencies
+Required dependencies
 ~~~~~~~~~~~~~~~~~~~~~
 Required dependencies are third party libraries that a software requires to
 properly function.
 If these dependencies are not installed or present, the
-software will not work as expected.
+software does not work as expected.

-Required dependencies need to be declared in :ref:`The \`\`setup.py\`\` File` or
+Required dependencies need to be declared in :ref:`The \`\`setup.py\`\` file` or
-in :ref:`The \`\`pyproject.toml\`\` File`, according to the selected :ref:`Build
+in :ref:`The \`\`pyproject.toml\`\` file`, according to the selected :ref:`Build
-System`:
+system`:

 .. tabs::